Are Spiders Dangerous to People, Pets and Property?

 Do Spiders Damage Homes and Yards?

-Other than spreading creepy cobwebs, spiders don’t damage structures.
+Other than spreading creepy cobwebs throughout your basement, spiders don’t damage structures.
 In the garden, spiders feast on bugs that feast on plants.
+One of the reasons you should never kill a spider.
 They are the leading predator of insects, providing an important service to our ecosystem.

 Says Ron Crawford, resident spider expert at the Burke Museum in Seattle: “If someone who was an arachnophobe could wave their magic wand and make all spiders disappear, it wouldn’t be long before all human agriculture would be impossible, and our species and most other non-insect invertebrates might very well go instinct.”